Zeex/samp-plugin-profiler/README.md

 [![Donate][donate_button]][donate]

 Profiler provides detailed information about how long each function takes to execute and how many times it is called.
-This can be helpful in finding bottlenecks or "hot spots" in code for further optimization.
+Additionally it can build a call graph based on the collected information.

 This plugin can recognize the following `server.cfg` options: